debruijn/debruijn/README.md

 My name is Bert and I am a data scientist and econometrian from the Netherlands 🇳🇱 currently living on Bonaire 🇧🇶 in the Caribbean Netherlands.

-- 🔭 I’m currently working on my projects called intervalues, cs-rankings, and add-bes-to-nl (see below)
+- 🔭 I’m currently working on my projects called intervalues, cs-rankings, and nl_maps (see below)
 - 🌱 I’m currently learning Rust, especially for speeding up key functions in Python
 - ⚡ Fun fact: I am also learning Spanish - ¡Lo hablo un poco pero quiero aprender más!
 - 👯 I’m looking to collaborate on anything that interests me - feel free to reach out!